Doris-Lartebea/NLP/README.md

 4. Emotion detection: Emotion detection involves classifying the emotional content of the text into categories such as joy, anger, sadness, disgust, disappointment etc. and use a natural language processing tool to analyze the emotional content of each post.

 5. Visualization: Finally, we can visualize the results using graphs or charts to make the findings more accessible and understandable.

+EXPECTED RESULTS

+We aim to find a range of emotions expressed in social media posts related to Online shopping.
+There may be differences in emotional expression between different social media platforms and we expect to gain more insights into the responses to Online shopping.

+CONCLUSION

+The findings of this research project will provide valuable insights into the emotional responses of people towards Online shopping on social media.
+This information can be used by businesses, policymakers, or social media marketers to better understand public emotions and tailor their messaging or strategies accordingly.
+It can also provide a foundation for future research exploring the relationship between emotions, social media, and public opinion.